alexanderzliu/PRHSP-API-Requester/README.md

 Click "Generate API Request" button at bottom of form.

-This will open the response for that API request in a new tab.
+This will open the response for that API request in a new tab, display the generated URI at the bottom of the page, and build a table of the selected return fields under that.

 ### Form Fields

 **API Key**: Input valid API Key.
 Can request one at developer.penguinrandomhouse.com.
+Empty by default.

 **Environment**: Select database environment that salesplatform is getting data from.
-Default is PROD (production).

 **Domain**: Input name of domain for API request.
 Default is SALESPLATFORM.